 Clothing might not be your priority, but some special occasions will call for quality or decent clothing at the minimum.
 Just think of that job interview where a neat appearance will already show your potential future employer how serious you are about working for him.
 Think as well of weddings, family celebrations, networking events, dating,.. you will want to feel great, confident, and look at your best.

 - Outlet stores

-Contrary to popular belief I will advise you to avoid them, I first saw this rule in Vicky Oliver´s book and here is why she recommends to stay out of them.
+Contrary to popular belief I will advise you to avoid them, I first saw this rule in Vicky Oliver´s book, and here is why she recommends staying out of them.
 First of all 90% of the merchandise sold in the Outlet store is made for the outlet store, meaning the leather and the stitching of a handbag will be of inferior quality than in a regular store.
-And secondly I like her comment : “If it is the real thing, it´s only there because people with money didn’t´t like it enough“.
+And secondly, I like her comment: “If it is the real thing, it´s only there because people with money didn’t like it enough“.
 From experience I have purchased some clothes in outlet stores and on some of the purchases the clothes I felt a “disturbance” in the quality, it somehow did not feel that high-end or there were simply some obvious defaults.

 - Getting a better price

 Once you found a few stores with the clothing style you like, sign up for their customer loyalty program.
 It is free and you will be kept up to date on their events, their new collections but most importantly…on their sales!
 One of the shops I registered at offered me a little discount on my birthday, department stores such as Galeries Lafayette and Printemps often have special customers´days when some line of clothing is at -15%,…Of course, you can just choose to shop during the winter and summer sales.
 If none of the above applies you can always negotiate yourself, I have tried the following with success :